Power BI Map Visualizations: Mapping Common City Names

 Commonly Named Cities

 To demonstrate city-level mapping complexity in Power BI, the city of Newark is used in the following examples.
-Why Newark?
-If you’re familiar with New Jersey or its international airport, you may know that Newark is one of the oldest cities in the United States and the most populous city in the state.
-While it is certainly an important city, I didn’t choose it for that reason.
-Newark is complex from a mapping perspective because there are many cities and towns named Newark.
-I was only aware of one other in Delaware, but there are actually at least 16 cities and towns named Newark across the United States, as well as at least two in the United Kingdom.
+Newark is one of the oldest cities in the United States and the most populous city in New Jersey, but that is not why it was chosen.
+Newark is complex from a mapping perspective because there are many cities and towns with that name: at least 16 in the United States and at least two in the United Kingdom.

 The following table represents the data used in these examples.
-This isn’t a complete inventory of all cities named Newark, but it does serve as a sufficient subset for demonstration purposes.
+This is not a complete inventory of all cities named Newark, but it does serve as a sufficient subset for demonstration purposes.

 COUNTRYSTATE / PROVINCECITYLATITUDELONGITUDE